 11. This completes the Re-authentication procedure at the SMF.

 12-13.
-If the authorization is successful, EAP-Success shall be sent to UE.
+If the authentication is successful, EAP-Success shall be sent to UE.

 12-14.
-If authorization is not successful, the SMF notifies failure to UPF.
-Upon completion of a N4 Session Modification procedure with the selected UPF, SMF sends EAP-Fail to UE via AMF.
+If authentication is not successful, the SMF notifies failure to UPF.
+Upon completion of a N4 Session Modification procedure with the selected UPF, SMF sends EAP-Failure to UE via AMF.

 *** 2nd CHANGE ***